clebinho1408/novopapsistema/replit.md

   - Updated Layout navigation to show appropriate menu items for each role
   - Updated ProtectedRoute to enforce role-based access control
   - Applied migration 17 to add supervisor role to database schema
+- ✅ Print layout footer enhancement:
+  - Footer now stays fixed at the bottom of the page regardless of content
+  - Used flexbox layout to ensure footer is always at page bottom
+  - Improved print appearance for pages with varying content lengths

 ## Known Issues
 - TypeScript LSP shows type errors in worker/index.ts (Cloudflare types) - these don't affect runtime